 Here are some major differences between using Tettra and Google Docs for your internal documentation:

-- Tettra provides a clear 3-tiered hierarchy that can be viewed from the left-hand sidebar menu on any page in the account.
+Tettra provides a clear hierarchy of Categories > Subcategories > Pages that can be viewed from the left-hand sidebar menu on any page in the account.

 Tettra's search actually works